coreos/docs/os/mounting-storage.md

 ## Creating and mounting a btrfs volume file

-CoreOS [561.0.0](https://coreos.com/releases/#561.0.0) and later are installed with ext4 + overlayfs to provide a layered filesystem for the root partition.
+Container Linux [561.0.0](https://coreos.com/releases/#561.0.0) and later are installed with ext4 + overlayfs to provide a layered filesystem for the root partition.
 Installations from prior to this, use btrfs for this functionality.
-If you'd like to continue using btrfs on newer CoreOS machines, you can do so with two systemd units: one that creates and formats a btrfs volume file and another that mounts it.
+If you'd like to continue using btrfs on newer Container Linux machines, you can do so with two systemd units: one that creates and formats a btrfs volume file and another that mounts it.

 In this example, we are going to mount a new 25GB btrfs volume file to `/var/lib/docker`, and one can verify that Docker is using the btrfs storage driver once the Docker service has started by executing `sudo docker info`.
 We recommend allocating **no more than 85%** of the available disk space for a btrfs filesystem as journald will also require space on the host filesystem.